-\$58.7 million for the six months ended June 30 2022 and 2021, respectively.
-We incurred a net loss of \$9.8 million for the year ended December 31, 2021 and reported an accumulated deficit of \$62.2 million.
-We had working capital of \$8.3 million as of June 30, 2022.
-Management believes its working capital position raises substantial doubt about the Company's ability to continue as a going concern within the next twelve months from the date of this Registration Statement/prospectus.
-Additional funding will be necessary to fund future research, pre-clinical and clinical activities.
-We will seek additional funding through public financings, debt financings, collaboration agreements, strategic alliances and licensing agreements.
+We incurred a net loss of \$18.1 million for the year ended December 31, 2022, and reported an accumulated deficit of \$80.3 million.
+Management believes that these conditions raise substantial doubt as to the Company's ability to continue as a going concern within 12 months of the date the Financial Statements are issued.
+Additional funding will be necessary to fund future clinical activities.
+We will seek additional funding through public and private financings, debt financings, collaboration agreements, strategic alliances and licensing agreements.
 Although we have been successful in raising capital in the past, there is no assurance of success in obtaining such additional financing on terms acceptable to us, if at all, and there is no assurance that we will be able to enter into collaborations or other arrangements.
 If we are unable to obtain funding, it could force us to delay, reduce or eliminate research and development programs and product portfolio expansion or commercialization efforts.
 These potential delays, reductions and eliminations could adversely affect future business prospects, and the ability to continue operations.